mohikhan/Blockchain-Water-Rights/README.md

 # Running Instructions:

-Steps for Deployment to local test chain Ganache:
+_Steps for Deployment to local test chain Ganache_:
 1. Change directory to ‘Water-License-Contract’
 2. Connect to ganache and import all the accounts using menomics:
 LITERATE-BOTTLE